 Being able to offer your in-store and online customers multiple ways to make payments is extremely important.
 Your consumers want options, and it’s essential to meet their needs in order to reduce friction in the shopping process.
 But did you know that not all forms of payment are created equal?

 Payment types are split up into two categories – card-present transactions (CP) and card-not-present (CNP) transactions.
 The differences between these two types of payments are more important than many retailers realize, and which ones you choose to accept could have a big impact on your business.

-CNP transactions are any transactions where the magnetic stripe isn’t swiped, the EMV chip isn’t inserted, or a mobile wallet isn’t tapped against a physical terminal.
-This means that any transaction facilitated over the phone, online, or through fax would be considered card-not-present.
+A card-present transaction is done in-person when a magnetic stripe is swiped, the EMV chip is inserted, or a mobile wallet is tapped.
+Conversely, a card-not-present transaction is any transactions where the magnetic stripe isn’t swiped, the EMV chip isn’t inserted, or a mobile wallet isn’t tapped against a physical terminal.
+This means that any payment transaction facilitated over the phone, online, or through fax would be considered a card-not-present transaction.

-A common misconception when it comes to card-not-present transactions is that as long as the customer is present with their card, the transaction is considered card-present.
+A common misconception when it comes to card-not-present payments is that as long as the customer is present with their card, the payment is considered a card-present transaction.

-For example, when card information is manually typed into the card terminal, even if the customer is standing there with their card, the transaction is still considered card-not-present.
-This is because the physical card itself did not come in contact with the machine even though the transaction took place at the point-of-sale
+For example, when the customer’s card information is manually typed into the credit card terminal, even if the customer is standing there with their credit card, this is still considered a card-not-present transaction by the credit card companies.
+This is because the physical credit card itself did not come in contact with the machine even though the transaction took place at the point-of-sale

 Types of Card-Not-Present Transactions Include:

 - Online invoices

 How Much Do CNP Transactions Cost?